Fast start: Allyson Felix is a mom; preemie baby doing fine

 It was another fast start for Allyson Felix.

-Only 32 weeks into her pregnancy, the Olympic sprint champion gave birth to daughter Camryn in an emergency Cesarean section after tests showed the baby’s heart rate had dropped to dangerous levels.
+Only 32 weeks into her pregnancy, the Olympic sprint champion gave birth to daughter Camryn on Nov.
+28 in an emergency Cesarean section after tests showed the baby’s heart rate had dropped to dangerous levels.

 Camryn weighed 3 pounds, 7 ounces.
 Felix says her baby is in the newborn ICU, and doing fine.